 Digital transformation relies on small, lightweight, and easy-to-program software tools that can automate a range of digital activities that impact your staff, your members, and your operating cost.
 These new digital tools enable transformation without gutting entire business processes, yet maximize your existing platform investment by adding a layer to your current existing technology “stack.”

-A few technologies and tools that credits unions can use to support digital transformation include:
+A few technologies and tools that credit unions can use to support digital transformation include:

-One of the most highly implemented tools for digital transformation in credit unions and banks is robotic process automation (RPA).
+One of the most highly implemented tools for digital transformation in credit unions is robotic process automation (RPA).
 RPA robots, or “bots,” mimic how humans process data between systems, and how they perform repetitive tasks and processes.
-These bots are the “glue” that bind together underlying unintegrated applications such as aging legacy systems with mobile banking.
+These bots are the “glue” that bind together underlying un-integrated applications such as aging legacy systems with mobile integration.

-RPA is a significant time- and cost-saving tool: McKinsey estimates that 85 percent of organizations’ 900-plus processes can be automated.
+RPA is a significant time-and cost-saving tool: McKinsey estimates that 85 percent of organizations’ 900-plus processes can be automated.
 This automation reduces human error and improves data accuracy.
-Just about all (97 percent) enterprise IT decision-makers believe that RPA is vital to digital transformation.
+And it’s a godsend for turnover-stressed credit-union executives: Rather than fearing robots (as old popular culture used to depict), credit-union employees absolutely love RPA bots and the tedious labor they eliminate.
+That equates to improved job satisfaction (and retention), not to mention newfound capacity for customer service.
+It’s little wonder, then, that, nearly all (97 percent) enterprise IT decision-makers believe that RPA is vital to digital transformation.

 The top-use RPA use-cases can save credit unions 5,000 to 10,000 hours of labor, while most reconciliations save 500-plus hours per year.